merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 **Including KEGG metadata in the matrix output**

 By default, the matrix output is a matrix ready for use in other computational applications, like visualizing as a heatmap or performing clustering.
-But you may want to instead have a matrix that is annotated with more information, like the names and categories of each module or the functional annotations of each KO.
+That means it has a header line and an index in the right-most column, but all other cells are numerical.
+However, you may want to instead have a matrix that is annotated with more information, like the names and categories of each module or the functional annotations of each KO.
 To include this additional information in the matrix output (as columns that occur before the sample columns), use the `--include-metadata` flag.

 {{ codestart }}
 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --include-metadata